 All applications are submitted through RAC’s online grant application website: grants.racstl.org.

 Funding is determined at the end of a multi-step process that involves several key participants working together over several months.
 All applications are reviewed and evaluated on the same criteria and subject to the same impartial review process.

-- Citizen Review Panelists review and rate applications and consider appeals.
+Review Panelists and Discipline Readers review and rate applications and consider appeals.

-Citizen Review Panelists play a central role in RAC’s annual grant-making process.
+Review Panelists play a central role in RAC’s annual grant-making process.
 Panelists review all grant applications individually prior to attending a public meeting where the same applications are discussed and rated with other panelists as a group.
-The Citizen panelist’s rating is one of several factors that determines the applicant’s funding.
+The panelist’s rating is one of several factors that determines the applicant’s funding.
 Each year, RAC invites dozens of local citizens representing a broad and diverse range of artistic and cultural viewpoints, professions, and backgrounds, to volunteer on panels.
 We’re always looking for individuals with experience and/or expertise in the arts to serve as panelists.
-If you’re interested in becoming a RAC Citizen Review Panelist, email email@example.com to express your interest.
+If you’re interested in becoming a RAC Review Panelist and would like to nominate yourself or someone else, please click here.

-RAC works to make every aspect of its grantmaking process as transparent as possible.
-We encourage anyone who is interested to sit in on a Citizen Review Panel meeting to observe how the process works.
-The names of panelists are shared with applicants prior to the review of their applications.
+RAC works to make every aspect of its grant-making process as transparent as possible.
+We encourage anyone interested to sit in on a Review Panel meeting to observe how the process works.
+We also list the names of panelists and readers on our website.
 Although we publicly announce the names of awarded grantees on our website and in the media, we responsibly keep confidential the names of applicants who are not approved for funding.

 Yes, eligible organizations not approved for funding are encouraged to reapply in the future.
-Applicants should review the comments received from the Citizen Review Panel to learn ways to make their application better.
+Applicants should review the comments received from the Review Panel to learn ways to improve their applications.
 RAC staff provide technical assistance opportunities throughout the application period to help all organizations submit more competitive applications.

 Yes, after applicants receive their organization’s panel comments and rating, they have the right to appeal if they believe an error was made during the review process.
 Applicants must have solid grounds for an appeal for it to be considered.
 Dissatisfaction with a rating is not sufficient ground for an appeal.
 Solid grounds for an appeal are based on a misstatement of fact made during the panel meeting that is evidenced by written information found in the application.
 A successful appeal will result in a higher rating, but a higher rating does not guarantee funding.

-Announcements about our annual grants are posted on the RAC website, on our Facebook page, and our Twitter account.
-If you are interested in learning more about our grants programs, click here or you may contact James Anderson, Director of Grants, at firstname.lastname@example.org.
+Announcements about our annual grants are posted on the RAC website, on our Facebook page, and on our Twitter account.
+If you are interested in learning more about our grants programs, contact email@example.com.